SAP-samples/teched2023-IN160/exercises/ex4/README.md

  <br>![](/exercises/ex4/images/04_06_0010.png)

- 7. Navigate to the policy tab and this is how the starter content should look like.
-As you can see the Authentication policy appears by default
+ 7. Click on Edit and navigate to the policy tab and this is how the starter content should look like.
+As you can see the Authentication policy appears by default.
+Double click on the authentication policy and navigate to the property sheet at the bottom.
+By default Basic is not enabled and as an exercise, you should enable the Basic checkbox from the multi-select drop-down

  <br>![](/exercises/ex4/images/04_07_0010.png)